uber-archive/canduit/README.md

  - `user` - conduit username,
  - `api` - conduit api root,
  - `cert` - conduit certificate
+ - `token` - token obtined via arc `install-certificate`

 #### `canduit.exec(route, params, callback)`

 Call a [conduit API endpoint](https://secure.phabricator.com/book/phabdev/article/conduit/).
  - `route` is the name of the endpoint, and
  - `params` object contains the parameters to pass.
  - `callback(error, result)` a callback function that fires when the conduit server responds.

   In case of client, server, or conduit-specific errors, the `error` parameter holds the Error instance, and the `result` is falsy.
   If the call suceeds, the `result` is set to an object containing response data.

 #### `canduit.authenticate(callback)`

 Re-authenticate the client with the server.
 Called internally by the constructor, but exposed in case you encounter an authentication timeout.

 ## Contributing